JSBrenio/TCSS452-AreYouSure/project_report/README.md

 ### 2: Importing Map Data into Synchro

 **Task Context:**
-Old experienced users of Synchro had to import map data from third-party services such as Google maps in order to scale their roads correctly onto the UI.
-The new version of Synchro tries to fix this by integrating Bing maps into Synchro.
+Previously experienced users of Synchro had to import map data from third-party services such as Google Maps in order to scale their roads correctly onto the UI.
+The new version of Synchro tries to fix this by integrating Bing Maps into Synchro.
 But we wanted to keep the familiarity and routine for new and old users by adding overlays and further integration with other third-party services.
 ### Redesign Walkthrough

 The redesigned workflow for importing map data into Synchro focuses on clarity, integration, and ease of use for both new and experienced users.